American-Institutes-for-Research/data-story-template/doc-site-src/docs/intro.md

 - This tutorial assumes you know a little HTML, CSS, and JavaScript, especially if you want to customize the look and functionalities of the template.
 We won't teach these topics from the groud up.
 But feel free to ask any questions related to these.
 - Many comments are added in the code files to give hints about their functionalities.

+During the process, we'll build portions of the data story in `/template-excercise-material/HEERF Reporting OCDO Blog Entry v0.2 - Copy.docx`.

 Let's first see how to set up an environment on the computer to run and edit the template locally.

 ## Tools